cmtsai2023/Bi-Fusion_YOLOv7/README.md

 # ICPR_UT
-The solutions ranked 11th and 16th in Track 5 (Video Surveillance for Motorcycle Helmet Compliance: A PRBNet Fine-tuning Approach) of the NVIDIA AI City Challenge at the CVPR 2024 Workshop.
+The solutions ranked 11th and 16th in Track 5 of the NVIDIA AI City Challenge.

 # Solution pipelines
 1. Download the training_videos from [track5 of AI CIty Challenge](http://www.aicitychallenge.org/2024-track5-download/)